ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

 ### Example

 A very simple client might look like this.
-All addresses here are made up; you should obviously be using addresses that make sense for your specific ROM.
+All addresses here are made up; you should instead be using addresses that make sense for your specific ROM.
 The `validate_rom` here tries to read the name of the ROM.
 If it gets the value it wanted, it sets a couple values on `ctx` and returns `True`.
 The `game_watcher` reads some data from memory and acts on it by sending messages to AP.
 You should be smarter than this example, which will send `LocationChecks` messages even if